balumn/linux-post-install-setup/Manjaro-Linux/Readme.md

 	bash manjaro.sh

-## List of applications which will be installed
+## List of applications which can be installed

 1. vlc
 2. gcc